-In 2019, NAEYC asked members, centers, higher ed programs, and everyone else in the early education community to Step It Up (SIU) during WOYC™.
+Again this year, NAEYC is asking its members, centers, higher ed programs, and everyone else in the early education community to Step It Up (SIU) during WOYC™.
 We kept the same daily themes, but we challenge YOU to expand them!
 Spread the word about the importance of high-quality early learning, and the critical role early childhood educators play in a child’s development and learning.

 Children learn so much as they enjoy music, explore food and cooking, build together, create art, and celebrate their families!
-Get inspired by the activities below and plan your next year's celebration.
+Get inspired by the activities below.

 Discover our Daily WOYC Themes!